Camponotus cruentatus – Colony with Queen and workers

 Description

-2. Perfect Ant Farmer's Guide offered and health sheet provided,
+2. Guide to the Perfect Antculturist offered and health sheet provided,

-4. Demonstrated health by the laying of the queen and the presence of brood at dispatch,
+4. Demonstrated health by the laying of the queen and the presence of brood during shipping,

 9. Colony taken back and costs covered if you wish to part with it (see conditions).